Tanzin v. Tanvir

 Tanzin v.
 Tanvir, 592 U.S. ___ (2020), was a United States Supreme Court case involving legal remedies that could be sought by litigants against federal officials for violations of the Religious Freedom Restoration Act of 1993.
 In a unanimous decision issued December 10, 2020, the court ruled that the Act allowed for litigants to seek not only injunctive relief but also monetary damages.

+Notably, the Respondents in this case were Muslims who sued because federal agents put them on the No Fly List for refusing to be informants against their religious community.
+Legal scholars praised this case for protecting religious liberty.

 Background

 At the center of the case were three men of the Muslim community with either U.S. citizenship or lawful permanent residency.
 In the wake of the September 11 attacks, the men were approached by Federal Bureau of Investigation (FBI) agents for questioning but not for any involvement of terrorist activity.
 Instead, the FBI wanted the men to serve "as government spies in their religious communities."
 The men refused, and the FBI pushed the matter by threatening to add their names to the Transportation Security Administration's No Fly List.
 The men continued to refuse to participate, and the FBI followed through with the threat around 2013.

 The men tried repeatedly to have their names removed through the TSA but were directed to the FBI, which continued to state that if they co-operated by becoming informants in their Muslim communities, they would have their names removed.
 The men lost money on plane tickets that they could not use and also could not travel to see their families overseas or for other work-related functions.